shivchander/nyc-buildings/README.md

 mongod
 ```

-One the other, change directory to the project folder and build
+On the other, change directory to the project folder and build

 ```
 go build